Walter Gonzalez (engineer): Marriage and family

 Walter Gonzalez married Nelly Esther Sfeir Cabero in January 1953 at La Paz, Bolivia.
 At the civil wedding ceremony, Hugo Mancilla Romero, Dean of the UMSA school of engineering, was one of his witnesses.
-One witness for his wife was Manuel Barrau Pelaez, a future Foreign Minister and Bolivian ambassador to the United Kingdom and the United States.
+One witness for his wife was Manuel Barrau Pelaez, a future Foreign Minister and Bolivian ambassador to the United Kingdom and the United States (see Embassy of Bolivia, Washington, D.C.).
 The Roman Catholic religious wedding ceremony was held at the Chapel of Colegio La Salle on Loayza Street in La Paz.

 The couple had five sons.
 Two were medical doctors, one an MBA, one a lawyer, and one a CPA.
 The family emigrated to the United States in 1967, making their home in Urbana, Illinois.
 His wife Nelly Sfeir Gonzalez was a university librarian, award-winning bibliographer, president of the Seminar on the Acquisition of Latin American Library Materials, and founding editor of the Bolivian Studies Journal.
 Son Mauricio Gonzalez Sfeir, a graduate of Harvard Business School, served as Secretary of Energy of Bolivia.
 Son Javier Gonzalez-Sfeir, a graduate of Harvard Law School, served on the Board of Directors of the Bolivian American Chamber of Commerce.
 Granddaughter Dr. Andrea Gonzalez-Karpovics was honored as the "2021 Resident of the Year" by the Hispanic National Medical Association.
 Grandson Xavier Gonzalez, a mathematician and computational neuroscientist, was the first Bolivian American Rhodes Scholar.

 In middle age, Walter Gonzalez resumed playing the violin in public.
 His signature piece was Mozart's "Eine Kleine Nachtmusik."
 Gonzalez was first violinist for the Champaign-Urbana Civic Symphony Orchestra in the 1970s.
 Also in middle age, he took up bicycling again, first to accompany his youngest son on charity bike rides and later to try to salvage his failing health.